actlikeadam/git-cheat-sheet/README.md

 GOAL: increase productivity

 ## Unstage changes
-Case scenario: after a `git add .` the user realizes that node_modules or the others 4k+ files are getting committed is not what he wants
+Case scenario: after a `git add .` the user realizes that node_modules or the others 4k+ files are getting committed and this is not what he wants

 **COMMAND TO USE**: `git reset`
 <br>Effect: files will be moved from staged to unstaged without losing anything